 The City of Moraine is seeking Volunteers to provide a valuable service to the City by assisting in many of the City departments in a variety of ways.
 Volunteers can participate on a regular basis, for a few hours a week or on-call as needed.
-Although most volunteer assignments are during the day, there are some evening or weekend opportunities available.
+Volunteer opportunities are available during the day, evening or weekends.

 READY TO VOLUNTEER?